lyubogeorgiev/Java-Advanced/Functional_Programming/README.md

 Storing the user input into a list of Integers.
 Creating 3 Functions respectively for add, subtract, and multiply and one Consumer to print the resulting list.
 Creating a Switch-Case to switch over to a command and calling the right Function depending on the user command.

+Exercise 05 - Reverse and Exclude
+-

+Storing the initial collection entered by the user on console in a List<Integer>.
+Creating a Predicate to filter the numbers which are divisible by user entered value n and Function which takes a List and returns a List to reverse it.
+Finally printing everything by mapping it to Strings and joining it with collect(Collectors.joining()) function.